 Individual Employee MFA Preferences

-Employees can manage their MFA preferences by selecting Moremore_header.png > View My Account in the PensionPro header at the top-right.
-This opens the Employee's Account view in a new Employee tab.
+Users can manage their MFA preferences by selecting More > View My Account in the PensionPro header at the top-right.
+This opens the user's Account view in a new Employee tab.

-• If Text is set as an Employee's Preferred MFA Option, selecting Update Phone Number on the Account view will log the Employee out of PensionPro.
-Upon re-login, they will be prompted to supply a new cell phone number to continue using MFA verification.
+- If using Text for MFA, selecting Update Phone Number on the Account view will sign the user out of PensionPro.
+Upon their next sign-in, they will be prompted to supply a new cell phone number to continue using MFA verification.

-For privacy and security reasons, no user can view an Employee's Preferred MFA Option and Phone Number except for the Employee in question.
+For privacy and security reasons, users can only view their own Preferred MFA Option and MFA Phone Number settings.

 Resetting an Employee's MFA Settings